MariaPinto85/Landslide-Susceptibility-Analysis/README.md

   	* Rationale: Slope steepness directly affects the gravitational forces acting on a slope.
 Steeper slopes are generally more susceptible to landslides.
    * Method: Calculated using the gradient of the DEM and converting to degrees.
 *	Aspect Calculation:
-   Rationale: The orientation of slopes can influence moisture levels, vegetation, and weathering processes.
+   * Rationale: The orientation of slopes can influence moisture levels, vegetation, and weathering processes.
- 	 Method: Determined using the arctangent of the gradient components, adjusted to compass directions.
+ 	 * Method: Determined using the arctangent of the gradient components, adjusted to compass directions.
-•	Curvature Calculation:
+* Curvature Calculation:
-o	Rationale: Curvature indicates the shape of the slope (convex or concave).
-Convex slopes (positive curvature) are more prone to failures due to the outward bending of materials. o	Method: Computed using second-order derivatives of the smoothed DEM.
+  * Rationale: Curvature indicates the shape of the slope (convex or concave).
+Convex slopes (positive curvature) are more prone to failures due to the outward bending of materials.
+  * Method: Computed using second-order derivatives of the smoothed DEM.
 •	Gaussian Smoothing:
 o	Purpose: Applied to the DEM to reduce noise from minor terrain variations, enhancing the accuracy of curvature calculation. o	Sigma Value: A sigma of 1 was chosen as a balance between smoothing out minor irregularities and retaining significant terrain features.